plippe/blog/_posts/2018-12-01-taming-cats-eval.md

 }
 ```

 Cats [Eval](https://typelevel.org/cats/datatypes/eval.html) is yet another solution.
 It comes with three constructs to represent eager, lazy, and memoized evaluation.
-Furthermore, it implements `map`, and `flatMap`.
-This makes the following function more readable than the previous trampoline, and tail recursive ones.
+Furthermore, it implements `map` and `flatMap`.
+This makes the following function more readable than the previous trampoline and tail-recursive ones.

 ```scala
 import cats._